Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/webservice/ContestInfo.md

 * Problem instance required.

 > **Throws**
-* *ArrayIndexOutOfBoundsException* If the given index is not valid.
+* *java.lang.ArrayIndexOutOfBoundsException* If the given index is not valid.

 ---